niloymcs17/NAGP2026/documentation/cross_cutting_concerns.md

 ## 4. Global Exception Handling

-This section explains how **Global Exception Handling** is implemented in this project, why it was needed, and exactly how every error flows from controller to client.
+Every microservice in this project utilizes a centralized exception handling mechanism to ensure a consistent error format for API consumers.

 ---

 ### Standard Error Response Shape

-Every error from every service returns a consistent JSON shape:
+All errors return a unified JSON payload mapping to Spring MVC `@RestControllerAdvice` (for MVC services) or a reactive `WebExceptionHandler` (for `api-gateway`):

 ```json
 {